Kiki Kaikai: Gameplay

 Kiki Kaikai is an overhead multi-directional shooter game that requires the player to move in four directions through various levels while attacking harmful enemies as they approach from off screen.
 As Sayo-chan, the player can attack by either throwing her special o-fuda scrolls in eight separate directions, or by swinging her purification rod directly in front of her.
 These techniques can be upgraded by finding special paper slips left by defeated enemies that will either enhance their power or improve their range.
 Sayo can be damaged by coming in contact with an enemy, and can only be hit once before she is knocked out and must resume the level from a preset continuation point.
 At the end of each level, the player must face a powerful boss monster that takes several attacks to defeat and is more difficult than normal enemies.

 Several hidden items can be found by attacking objects with Sayo's purification rod, and can be used to either enhance her attack or grant the player points.
 Once a certain number of points are gained, the player will gain another life and have an additional chance to complete a level.
 When all of the player's lives are exhausted, a "number match" screen appears with a random 3-digit number in 50-base increments (100, 150, 200, 250, and so on).
 If the last three digits of the player's total score match the number displayed, (s)he is granted a free game; if not, the game ends.

-The Family Computer Disk System version of Kiki Kaikai introduced a few gameplay changes over the original arcade version, including new levels and enemies, as well as limiting the number of times the player may use Sayo-chan's ranged o-fuda attack, along with a second playable character: "Miki-chan", another shrine maiden who is designated as the player two character.
+The Family Computer Disk System version of Kiki Kaikai introduced a few gameplay changes over the original arcade version, including new levels and enemies, as well as limiting the number of times the player may use Sayo-chan's ranged o-fuda attack, along with a second playable character: "Miki-chan", another shrine maiden who is designated as the player two character, but only playing alternately.
 Though several additional ports would be made over the years, each one would rely on the same basic game mechanics.

 Development

-Kiki Kaikai was originally created in 1986 by Taito game designer Hisaya Yabusaki.
+Kiki Kaikai was created in 1986 by Taito game designer Hisaya Yabusaki.
 Pulling inspiration from tales of Japanese mythology, as well as several top-down arcade shooters popular during the era, the game put a conventional spin on the usually technologically driven science-fiction "shoot 'em up" titles at the time.
 Utilizing action game elements, the player is free to move about the screen as he/she chooses, instead of being forced forward in normal scrolling shooter fashion.
 While similar to the earlier released game Commando in both style and presentation, Kiki Kaikai is described by Taito as a "lovely action game" offering an "exotic Asian atmosphere".

-Shortly after the game's debut, a bootleg version called Knight Boy was released.
-This version, though not officially licensed by Taito, was an exact duplicate of Kiki Kaikai with an altered title screen, and contained no new gameplay elements or features.